 - Change in long-term empty homes (those empty for more than six months), where a decrease is an addition to supply and an increase is a subtraction.

-In 2018/19, the latest year for which data is available, the total net housing supply in London was 35,699, comprising 36,129 conventional completions, 1,766 non-conventional completions and an increase of 2,196 in the number of long-term empty homes.
+In 2020/21, the latest year for which data on all components is available, the Datahub reports that total net housing supply in London was 32,613, comprising 30,593 conventional completions, 4,290 non-conventional completions and an increase of 2,270 in the number of long-term empty homes.

-The conventional component of total housing supply is reported by the GLA to MHCLG who publish it as part of their national statistics on the ‘Net supply of housing’.
-In the latest figures published in November 2020, they report a total of 41,718 net conventional completions in London in 2019/20.
+The conventional component of total housing supply is reported by the GLA to DLUHC who publish it as part of their national statistics on the ‘Net supply of housing’.
+In the latest figures published in November 2022, they report a total of 37,204 net conventional completions in London in 2021/22.

-MHCLG also publish quarterly national statistics on house building.
-These statistics are not strictly comparable to the conventional housing supply statistics published by GLA or MHCLG themselves, as they cover only new build developments and are reported on a gross rather than net basis.
+DLUHC also publish quarterly ‘indicators of new supply‘ based on building control data.
+These statistics are not comparable to the conventional housing supply statistics published by GLA or DLUHC themselves, as they cover only new build developments and are reported on a gross rather than net basis.
 They are also known to undercount even new build completions.
-They can however be a useful indicator of future trends in completions when these caveats are borne in mind.

 London Housing Strategy

-GLA funding supports the majority of affordable housing supply in London, and publishes its own statistics on these homes on a quarterly basis, with a shorter time lag than MHCLG.
-The most recent GLA statistics show that in 2020/21 there were 13,318 affordable homes started in London with GLA support, and 9,051 completed.
+GLA funding supports the majority of affordable housing supply in London, and publishes its own statistics on these homes on a quarterly basis, with a shorter time lag than DLUHC.
+The most recent GLA statistics show that in 2022/23 there were 25,658 affordable homes started in London with GLA support, and 13,954 completed.

-MHCLG’s statistics, taking into account homes funded from other sources, show that there were 18,728 affordable homes started and 10,360 completed in London in 2019/20.
-MHCLG figures for 2020/21 are not yet available.
+DLUHC’s statistics, taking into account homes funded from other sources, show that there were 19,977 affordable homes started and 12,071 completed in London in 2021/22.
+DLUHC figures for 2022/23 are not yet available.